 Whichever process you opt for, the most crucial step is exactly how you make decisions and allocate activities into each square.
 As you may expect, it’s also the most difficult part, too.

-As a military man, more accurately a lieutenant turned general, Eisenhower would have been very familiar with the ideas behind allocating resources and prioritising targets.
+As a military man, more accurately a lieutenant turned general, Eisenhower would have been very familiar with the ideas behind allocating resources and prioritizing targets.
 Whilst you probably won’t be planning a global war as he did, the principle remains unchanged.

 With each task, run through the criteria of each box, namely: